jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/2_practice/1_base_barplot/task.md

 Everyone had the chance to vote for up to 3 products per category, sharing their favorites from the diverse offerings.
-The organizers collected all the responses and calculated the percentage of votes for each product within each category (to uderstand the distribution across bread, cheese, and salad).
+The organizers collected all the responses and calculated the percentage of votes for each product within each category (to understand the distribution across bread, cheese, and salad).
 Now they want us to help with plotting the data.
 Let's help them!